-C&A is a global retail fashion company that touches the lives of nearly 60,000 employees, 1 million of our suppliers' workers and 100 million customers each year.
+C&A is a global retail fashion company that touches the lives of approximately 51,000 employees, over 1 million apparel workers, and more than 100 million store visitors each year.
 What we do – and the way we do it – has a significant impact on many different groups of people.
-We focus on strengthening communities, promoting positive actions and giving back to local communities.
+We focus on strengthening communities, promoting positive actions, and giving back.

-We seek to empower our employees to be sustainability ambassadors in our stores and enable our customers to undertake more sustainable actions.
-Our particular focus on Inspiring Women (our flagship employee engagement campaign) recognises how women are the driving force behind the apparel industry and our brand: 80% of our employees are women, and approximately the same percentage is true of the workers in our supply chain and the customers who shop with us.
+We seek to empower our employees to be sustainability ambassadors in our offices and stores, enabling our customers to undertake more sustainable actions.
+Our focus on Inspiring Women (our flagship employee engagement campaign) recognised how women are the driving force behind the apparel industry and our brand: 80% of our employees are women, and approximately the same percentage is true of the workers in our supply chain and the customers who shop with us.
 We remain deeply committed to empowering women in our supply chain and among our customers.

 Making sustainability the new normal

-We want our customers to feel good about shopping at C&A and our employees to feel proud of our contribution to the community, society and environment.
-Our goal is for C&A to be recognised as the most sustainable retail fashion brand across our regions: something we are proud to have achieved in Brazil for the second year in a row.
-Our strong position in Germany and the Netherlands also continued and we have strengthened our performance in China, Mexico and France.
+We want our customers to feel good about shopping at C&A, and our employees to feel proud of our contribution to the community, society, and environment.
+Our goal is for C&A to be recognised as the most sustainable retail fashion brand across our regions: something we are proud to have achieved in Brazil for the third year in a row and in the Netherlands for the fourth year in a row.
+We also achieved this recognition in Germany during 2018.

-Our customers shouldn't have to choose between looking good, feeling good and doing good.
+Our customers shouldn't have to choose between looking good, feeling good, and doing good.
 They deserve great fashion that's also good for the people who make their clothes, and good for the environment.
-No decision or trade-off should be necessary and at no extra cost to the customer.
-Or the people who make their clothes.
+No decision or trade-off should be necessary, and there should be no extra cost to the customer – or the people who make their clothes.

-C&A employees are key to the success of the business and the way we enable our customers to contribute to good causes and understand more about sustainability.
-We want every employee to feel engaged and supported, to take pride in their work, believe in our company values and be enthusiastic about engaging our customers.
-In the future, we look forward to every employee being in a position to drive sustainability within sourcing and buying groups, and connecting with customers in our stores.
+C&A employees are not only key to the success of the business, but are also the way we enable our customers to contribute to good causes and understand more about sustainability.
+We want every employee to feel engaged and supported, take pride in their work, believe in our company values, and be enthusiastic about engaging our customers.
+In the future, we look forward to every employee being in a position to drive sustainability, whether it’s through sourcing and buying, or connecting with customers in our stores.

 Many of our operations take place in areas facing serious environmental and social challenges.
-We aim to create strong, resilient communities where we live and source from, to support the many workers that create our products.
+We aim to create strong, resilient communities where we live and source, to support the many workers who create our products.
 To this end, we believe that engagement with local organisations and communities is the most effective way to create positive and far-reaching change and giving back is one of the most valuable things we can do.

-We will continuously increase employee sustainability engagement scores by creating a culture of sustainability among employees and supporting equality and diversity.
+Continuously increase employee sustainability engagement scores by creating a culture of sustainability among employees.